m-schaeffler/node-red-my-nodes/node-red-debounce/README.md

 - What data is debounced can be selected with the `property` property.
 - `filter`: The data can be checked for a change before the debounce.
-- Debouncing means here that the node waits `time` time before sending out the message.
+- Debouncing means here that the node waits `time` time before sending out the last received message.

 ### Input